lino-framework/lino/docs/ref/glossary.rst

 .. glossary::

   Tups
-     The machine that is serving the `saffre-rumma.ee` domain.
+     The machine that is serving the `saffre-rumma.net` domain.

   DSBE
      "Dienst für Sozial-Berufliche Eingliederung"